RetroDECK/ES-DE/USERGUIDE.md

 **Kidgame** _(files only)_

 A flag to mark whether the game is suitable for children.
-This will be applied as a filter when starting ES-DE in _Kid mode_, as is explained [here](USERGUIDE.md#ui-modes)
+This will be applied as a filter when starting ES-DE in _Kid_ mode.

 **Hidden**